 We're marching virtually together!

-To coincide with the COP26 UN Climate Summit happening in Glasgow this year, The World Climate March is running a virtual action to pressure leaders to act now on the climate crisis and inequality.
+The World Climate March is running a virtual action to pressure leaders to act now on the climate crisis and inequality.
 This decade is critical to prevent a catastrophic global temperature rise and support countries hit hardest by climate change.
 We have a huge opportunity to do what it takes – right now.

 Fighting climate change and inequality is for everyone.